When to Hire a CFO: Determining When Your Business Needs One

 Lacking Financial Data

-Regardless of the size and type of the company, all decision-making is reliant on detailed financial statements and reports.
+Regardless of the company’s size and type, all decision-making relies on detailed financial statements and reports.
 Without financial information to back-up possible solutions, the decisions are mainly based on gut intuition and risk-taking.
 There is no denying there are times when gut decisions actually turn out positive, but the risk is extremely high.
 Besides, the increasingly aggressive competition makes it necessary for businesses to take calculated steps.

-If a business lacks accurate financial information on cash flows and working capital, it can be difficult to make forecasts.
-A CFO is able to not only generate financial reports required by investors and banks but they are also aware of changing economic and industrial landscapes.
+It can be difficult to make forecasts if a business lacks accurate financial information on cash flows and working capital.
+A CFO is able to not only generate financial reports required by investors and banks but also ensure these reports comply with generally accepted accounting principles (GAAP).
+They are aware of changing economic and industrial landscapes.
 With that information in tow, the CFO and other members of the management can make the right decision.

 Sorting Out Tax Planning